robkravec/Coupon-Classification/README.md

 (2) algorithm selection and fitting, (3) hyperparamter tuning, (4) model interpretation, and (5) general critical thinking and problem-solving.

+Please see `Report/Portfolio_Report.pdf` or `Poster/Portfolio_Poster.pdf` for
+more detail on this project.

 ## Abstract

 In this project, several machine learning algorithms were applied to a binary